 Academic Department Names

-Capitalize department names when using the full title on the first mention.
-Subsequent mentions can be abbreviated and written in all lower case except for the name of a language, for example:
+Use official department name with proper capitalization on the first mention.
+Subsequent mentions can be abbreviated and written in lower case except for the name of a language, for example:

 - Department of Geological Sciences/geology department/geology